laurent409/campus-compass/README.md

 ###Details
 This iPhone application :
-- Get all SUPINFO Campus informations from an API (verify this API is always available)
+- Gets all SUPINFO Campus informations from an API (verify this API is always available)
-- Localise the nearest campus
+- Localises the nearest campus
-- Display campus informations and location with device map
+- Displays campus informations and location with device map